 |Nationwide Mutual Fire||$1,926.46||$1,960.52||$1,713.84||$1,816.17||$5,285.82||$6,786.79||$2,242.62||$2,429.53|

 |State Farm Mutual Auto||$1,454.19||$1,454.19||$1,299.88||$1,299.88||$4,229.18||$5,361.67||$1,643.58||$1,887.70|

 |Travelers Standard Fire Ins Co||$1,570.87||$1,657.44||$1,431.81||$1,526.42||$4,533.18||$5,685.41||$1,665.85||$1,754.69|

-As a general rule, married people pay lower rates than do single people, especially in younger age groups.
+As a general rule, auto insurance is cheaper for married couples than for single people, especially in younger age groups.
 By itself, it’s not a good reason to say “I do”, of course, but it is a nice added perk.

 There’s much more to rating than just gender and relationship status.
 Where you live also makes a difference in how much you pay.

 Look for your ZIP code below to see if your area has one of the most or least expensive ZIP code rates.

 All of the top five most expensive ZIP codes are located in Chicago, which probably doesn’t surprise anyone.